All children's programs are free, and do not require a library card to participate!

 The Losers Club by Andrew Clements

 Stop by after school on select Wednesday from 3 to 4:30 PM for crafts, games, and other activities.

 January 15: Snow Globe Craft

 February 19: Custom Stickers

 March 4: Glow-in-the-Dark Bouncy Balls

 The 1000 Books Before Kindergarten challenge encourages you to read 1,000 books to your infant, toddler, or preschooler before their first day of kindergarten.
 1000 books?
 That's too much!
 We hear you!
 You can do it!
 Start with one book - any book!
 Favorite books can be repeated.
 Books read to your child by other family members and friends, at daycare or playtime, and at library storytime all count.

 To help keep up the momentum and stay motivated along the way, Longview Library will provide tips, targeted book recommendations, fun incentives, plus a free book and book bag, stickers, recognition on the Reading Tree, and after you reach 1000 books, a backpack with supplies for your little one's first day of school.
-Use the Beanstack link to sign up anytime and start logging books on September 20.
+Use the Beanstack link to sign up and start logging books anytime